What is the hard spectral state in X-ray binaries? Insights from GRRMHD accretion flows simulations and polarization of their X-ray emission: Accretion model for a hard spectral state

 The simulation initial conditions assume torus in hydrodynamical equilibrium in the equatorial plane of the black hole.
 The torus is seeded with a loop of poloidal magnetic field.
-Further details of the simulation setup are provided in the Appendix but it is important to note that this model does not contain a truncated geometrically thin, optically thick disk component (e.g., \citealt{ss:1973}) in the outer regions of the simulation meaning that in our model spectra there is no reflection of the hot accretion flow in thermal thin disk.
-In the torus simulations, the magnetorotational instability leads to the development of a turbulent accretion flow.
-The accretion is accompanied by wind and a jet with organized magnetic fields.
+Further details of the simulation setup are provided in the Appendix~\ref{app:GRRMHD}.
+It is important to note here that our models initially do not contain a truncated geometrically thin, optically thick disk\footnote{Formally a thin disk could be self-consistently formed in the GRRMHD model inner region but our accretion rates are still too low for this to happen.} component \citep{ss:1973}.
+This means that in our models there is no reflection of the hot accretion flow from the thermal thin disk and hence there is no thermal photons scattering off the hot corona.
+Our simulations self-consistently evolve magnetic fields.
+The magnetorotational instability leads to the development of a turbulent accretion flow.
+The accretion flow is accompanied by wind and a jet with organized magnetic fields.
+The accretion flow models studied here are magnetically arrested (MADs, \citealt{sasha:2011,mckinney:2012}, and see Appendix~\ref{app:GRRMHD}).
+The powers of a jets produced by the MAD simulations are consistent with the estimated power of the relativistic jet observed in Cyg X-1 ($P_{\rm jet}=10^{36}-10^{37}$ergs/s, \citealt{gallo:2005,russell:2007}).

-Fig.~\ref{fig:remad} presents maps of plasma density, electron temperature, plasma $\beta$ (gas to magnetic pressure) and radiation $\beta_r$ (gas to radiation pressure) of the very inner accretion flow at a fixed moment of the simulation ($t=3500$M).
-The very inner accretion flow is still geometrically thick, it is strongly two-temperature and both magnetic fields and radiation field play important roles controlling the dynamics of the gas.
+Fig.~\ref{fig:remad} presents maps of plasma density, electron temperature, plasma $\beta$ (gas to magnetic pressure) and radiation $\beta_r$ (gas to radiation pressure) of the very inner accretion flow at a later time moment of evolution.
+The very inner accretion flow is geometrically thick, it has two-temperature structure and it is rather strongly magnetised.
+The optical thickness of the simulations is at most $\tau_{es} \approx n_e \kappa_{es} r_g \approx 0.03$ hence the radiation emitted from the gas may have impact on the gas via radiative back reaction rather than Compton forces.
 Interestingly, in the disk body the regions of colder electrons are spatially coincidental with low plasma $\beta$ regions suggesting that electrons are cooling rapidly in regions of stronger magnetic fields.
-These sub-relativistic electrons may enhance Faraday rotation and contribute to scrambling of polarization vectors of the synchrotron photons emitted from the disk body (see next sections).
+These sub-relativistic electrons may enhance Faraday rotation of polarized synchrotron photons (seed photons for Compton process) which may impact the polarization properties of the X-ray emission.